lmiroslaw/azure-batch-ilastik/README.md

 Following preparation steps must be executed.

 1. Update the deployment script [deploy_script.sh](https://github.com/lmiroslaw/azure-batch-ilastik/blob/master/deploy_script.sh)
 2. Update the [JSON file](https://github.com/lmiroslaw/azure-batch-ilastik/blob/master/pool-shipyard.json) with the reference to the  dependencies and the deployment script.
-Update the container name.
+Update the container name in the *blobSource* tag.
 3. Compress and upload a tar ball with the pixelClassification.ilp and [run_task.sh](https://github.com/lmiroslaw/azure-batch-ilastik/blob/master/run_task.sh) to the Blob storage by executing [00.Upload.sh](https://github.com/lmiroslaw/azure-batch-ilastik/blob/master/00.Upload.sh).

 ```bash